typelevel/Laika/docs/markup.md

 ### Verbatim HTML

-Finally there is one major difference to standard Markdown: the parsing of verbatim HTML elements is not enabled by default, but it can be configured if required.
-Before showing how to do that, this section explains this design decision.
+Finally there is one major difference to standard Markdown: the parsing of verbatim HTML elements is not enabled by default, but it can be switched on if required.
+This decision is based on the following problems with verbatim HTML:

-The problems with enabling verbatim HTML elements by default would be:

-* It goes against Markdown's own design goal of great readability, and of being easy for anyone to pick up.
+* It goes against Markdown's own design goal of great readability and being easy for anyone to pick up.
 Markdown syntax basics can be understood in minutes, by non-technical people, but producing well-formed and valid HTML is not trivial if you do not regularly deal with HTML.

 * It goes against Laika's design goal of decoupling parsers and renderers.
-Allowing verbatim HTML elements really only makes sense if the output format is HTML, too.
-Once Laika adds output formats like PDF, it would be unclear what these renderers should do with these elements.
   Markdown was designed with only HTML output in mind, so this mismatch is natural.

 * It would not be safe to use without additional filtering when used in web applications that offer user input.
-Before rendering some processing based on whitelists would need to be performed to avoid security vulnerabilities.
-Laika makes it easy to add such whitelist functionality through document tree rewriting.

 This design decision has the following consequences for the Laika library: